 - Check the show_in_rest option and click to save the changes.

-If you now add a new post for this post type, you will be able to edit it in the Gutenberg Editor:
+If you now add a new post for this post type, you will be able to edit it with the Gutenberg editor:

 If you have any custom fields available for this post type, you will see them in the Gutenberg editor:

-Toolset provides three new blocks for the Gutenberg Editor:
+Toolset provides four new blocks for the Gutenberg Editor: